 If you order the DIY Quadratic Diffuser Plans today you will also get:

 - A free one hour phone or video consultation on your room mode issues with me, the products inventor, Dennis Foley

 - Free enrollment in our exclusive Gold members club for Professional Studio Engineers and Audiophiles

 - A 100% risk free 30 day money back guarantee

-The following video shows Chief Product Designer, Dennis Foley, working with Carl from our workshop, assembling one of our pre-made DIY acoustic diffuser kits which will be on sale soon (these will retail at $400 plus).
-These kits are exactly what you will end up with when you build the DIY sound diffuser plans yourself.
+The following video shows Chief Product Designer, Dennis Foley, working with Carl from our workshop, assembling one of our pre-made DIY acoustic diffuser 7 kits which are also on sale on this site from $299.97.
+These kits are what you will end up with when you build the DIY sound diffuser plans yourself.

 Enough With A Compromised Listening Experience

 A quadratic diffuser will allow all middle and high frequencies to be equally represented in your room a separation and definition in vocals and instruments that no flat room surface could ever hope to do.
 A quadratic diffuser will also add width to your sound stage, so your music will sound like it is coming from farther left and farther right of your actual speaker positions.
 With your DIY sound diffuser you’ll finally be able to achieve that balance as these plans come direct from the specs of our thousand dollar plus production units.
 I want to make them available to you because I’ve seen so many DIY sound diffusers on Google that are labelled as “free plans”.
 Having looked through a lot of the specs all I can say is “you get what you pay for!”.